 - USA Taekwondo is the national governing body of Taekwondo for the United States Olympic Committee and thus an official member of World Taekwondo.
 World Taekwondo is the international federation governing body for the sport of Taekwondo and it reports that a total of 209 member nations are part of this federation.
 World Taekwondo oversees the rules of the sport, which include sparring, poomsae, and board breaking.
-Taekwondo Wellness is a local member of USA Taekwondo that is committed to promoting healthy, active, and joyful lives among youth, adults, and families through training in Taekwondo. - Kukkiwon is the World Taekwondo Headquarters for instructor education and dan certification.
+Taekwondo Wellness is a local member of USA Taekwondo that is committed to promoting healthy, active and joyful lives among youth, adults, and families through training in Taekwondo. - Kukkiwon is the World Taekwondo Headquarters for instructor education and dan certification.
 Kukkiwon sets black belt promotion test regulations and dan certificates are recognized internationally & required for Olympic competition.
-Taekwondo Wellness black belts will be obtained through Kukkiwon.
+Taekwondo Wellness black belts will be obtained through Kukkiwon and as a result be recognized internationally at any Olympic sport Taekwondo school.